hackclub/OnBoard/projects/Irtaza's USB-Hub/README.md

 # USB Hub

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-I made a USB Hub that connects through a USB A port and can allow the computer to connect to two different USB portd
+I made a USB Hub Keychain that connects through a USB A port and can allow the computer to connect to two different USB ports.

 <!-- How much is it going to cost? -->
 $10.23